zpainter/iassist/content/conferences/iassist2024/workshops.md

 **Please note** that due to a system limitation, you can only register for 1 workshop at a time.
 If you wish to register for two workshops (both morning and afternoon), complete the workshop registration form twice.
 We apologize for any inconvenience.

+### Information for participants

+Once you have registered for a workshop, please see this [information document <span class="fas fa-external-link-alt"></span>](https://tinyurl.com/iassist24workshops) with information regarding what you should bring with you to the workshop.
+Instructors may also contact participants prior to the workshop with more details.

 ## Workshops available

 ### Morning Workshops (9:00-12:00)